-Shellharbour Beach continued to be graded as Very Good in 2022-2023, consistent with previous years.
-This site had excellent water quality and was suitable for swimming almost all of the time.
+Warilla Beach and Shellharbour Beach were graded as Very Good in 2023-2024.
+These sites had excellent water quality and were suitable for swimming almost all of the time.
+Warilla Beach was upgraded to Very Good from Good due to improved microbial water quality.